Masters of the Universe (comics): DC Comics (2012–2020)

 A Masters of the Universe comic book series was relaunched by DC Comics in June 2012, first appearing as a series of digital comics.
 This was quickly followed by a six issue mini-series and all new revised origin issues for He-Man, Skeletor and Hordak.
-After a crossover mini-series with superheroes from the DC Comics universe in 2013, an ongoing series ran for 19 issues through 2014, before being replaced by the 'He-Man The Eternity War' 15-issue series in 2015–2016.
-This introduced a new back-story for He-man's sister She-Ra (as Despara), Skeletor (as the half-Garn son of King Miro), Hordak, and the Snakemen; moving the storyline further along, with a new Horde invasion of Eternia and He-Man taking the Eternian throne, amongst other new developments.
+After a crossover mini-series with superheroes from the DC Comics universe in 2013, an ongoing series ran for 19 issues through 2014.

+The He-Man The Eternity War 15-issue series in 2015–2016 introduced a new back-story for He-man's sister She-Ra (as Despara), Skeletor (as the half-Garn son of King Miro), Hordak, and the Snakemen, and moved the storyline further along, with a new Horde invasion of Eternia and He-Man taking the Eternian throne, amongst other new developments.

 He-Man/ThunderCats, a crossover with another heroic 1980's action figure line, ThunderCats, was also produced for 6 issues in 2016–2017.
-The current DC Masters of the Universe property is a six-part crossover series with DC Comics' Injustice Storyline.
+DC also produces a six-part crossover series with DC Comics' Injustice Storyline.
 The last comic book series from this run by DC Comics was He-Man and the Masters of the Multiverse six-issue limited series released from 2019 to 2020.

+The final DC Comics MOTU run was 'He-Man and the Masters of the Multiverse', which began in November 2019, with a six issue limited series, written by Tim Seeley.
+This used elements from various sources in MOTU lore, vintage minicomics, '87 movie, filmation, 2002 series as well as references to "Eternity War" story arc.

 Dark Horse Comics (2021–present)

-On July 7, 2021, Dark Horse Comics released the first issue of the four issue miniseries that serves as a prequel to the animated series Masters of the Universe Revelation released by Netflix.
+On July 7, 2021, Dark Horse Comics released the first issue of the four issue miniseries that serves as a prequel to the animated series Masters of the Universe: Revelation released by Netflix.